 Last Update

-Not only did I use many of them with my clients, but I’ve also sourced them for my own personal gym.
+Not only did I use many of them with my clients, but I’ve also sourced them for my own large commercial gym.

 The cable machine in Steve's gym